 Then press Shift + Delete to delete all these selected files permanently.

-There is a high chance that the extensions and toolbars installed on your browser might conflict with the loading of your website.
+There is a high chance that extensions and toolbars installed in your browser might conflict with your website’s loading.
 So, to fix that, you need to remove or disable these extensions and toolbars.
 Maybe you could start Chrome in Safe Mode and then try to identify the offending extension.

 Open Google Chrome browser and visit this URL: chrome://flags